Cliff Alexander: Wisconsin Herd (2017–2018)

 On September 24, Alexander signed a one-year, non-guaranteed contract with the New Orleans Pelicans a few days before training camp began.
 Alexander was waived on October 14.

 On October 20, it was announced that the Wisconsin Herd had acquired returning player rights to Alexander in a trade with Long Island.
 On November 2, which was the eve of the season tipoff, Alexander was issued a 5-game suspension for violating league's Anti-Drug Program.

 ASVEL Basket (2018)

 On March 24, 2018, ASVEL Basket was reported to have signed Alexander.

 Le Mans Sarthe (2019–2020)

 Alexander joined the Los Angeles Clippers for the 2019 NBA Summer League.
 On July 30, 2019, he signed with Le Mans Sarthe of the LNB Pro A.

-Suwon KT Sonicboom (2020–2021)
+Busan KT Sonicboom (2020–2021)

-On November 23, 2020, Alexander signed with the Busan KT Sonicboom of the Korean Basketball League.
+On November 24, 2020, Alexander signed with the Busan KT Sonicboom of the Korean Basketball League to replace Marcus Derrickson.

+Daegu KOGAS Pegasus (2021–2022)

+On July 14, 2021, Alexander signed with the Daegu KOGAS Pegasus of the Korean Basketball League.
+From January 20, 2022, Alexander was temporarily replaced by D. J. White for two weeks.
+On February 1, Alexander was replaced by D. J. White for the remainder of the season.

-Sagesse Club (2022–present)
+Sagesse Club (2022–2023)

 Alexander joined Sagesse Club of the Lebanese Basketball League for the 2022–23 season.

+During a game against Antranik Youth Association away from their homeground, Cliff would break one of the two fix backboards used for the game, suspending it for an hour.
+It's Antranik's second backboard broken in the span of a month, the first being broken by Elias Sebaaly, another player from Sagesse.

+Beirut Club (2023–2024)

+In October 2023, Alexander joined Beirut Club of the Lebanese Basketball League.

+Guangxi Rhinos (2024)

+In June 2024, Alexander joined Guangxi Rhinos of National Basketball League.
+Alexander averaged 10.6 points, 6.1 rebounds, 1.9 assists in 20.5 minutes in 10 games.